publishkit/vault/doc/setup/obsidian.md

 ## configuration

-When you export a note for the first time, `= this.title` will ask you to specify the folder where you want your notes to be exported.
+When you export a note for the first time, `= this.title` will ask you to specify the `kit` folder where you want your notes to be exported.
+You have to provide an absolute url to the folder.